mizrael/davidguida.net/src/_posts/2021-02-07-blazor-gamedev-part-12-collision-detection.md

 }
 ```

-Each cell represents a &#8220;bucket&#8221;, containing the bounding boxes of our entities:
+Each cell represents a "bucket", containing the bounding boxes of our entities:

 ```csharp
 class CollisionBucket